What is Compost?

 Compost is great for the garden because it improves the soil, which in turn supports healthier and more productive plants.
 Compost provides virtually all of the essential nutrients for healthy plant growth, and it almost always releases those nutrients over time to give plants a slow, steady, consistent intake of the elements essential for growth.
 Compost also improves the soil’s structure, making it easier for soil to hold and use the right amount of moisture and air.

 The most obvious environmental benefit is that composting can significantly reduce the amount of yard and food waste that would otherwise find its way into the trash collection and landfill.

 What’s the Best Way to Make Compost?

 To make compost, you’ll need to dedicate some outdoor space to the process.
 Ideally, the location of your compost production should be convenient to the garden, as well as close to the source of the raw materials (kitchen scraps, lawn clippings, etc.), without being an unappealing eyesore.
-A Mantis ComposTumbler makes compost in as little as 14 days!
+A Mantis ComposTumbler makes compost in as little as four to six weeks!

 Open Bins or Containers